plausible/docs/docs/trial-to-paid.md

 <img alt="Choose your location" src={useBaseUrl('img/location.png')} />

 Next up you need to choose your payment method.
-You can pay by a credit card or with a PayPal account.
+You can pay by a credit card or with a PayPal account (note that even when paying with PayPal you need to have a credit card added to your PayPal account.
+Paddle doesn't allow payments with PayPal credit).

 <img alt="Choose your payment method" src={useBaseUrl('img/payment-method.png')} />